New Orleans Bread Pudding with Bourbon Sauce

 - Preheat oven to 350ºF

-- Pour soaked bread and liquid into 8 x 8" greased pan1 tablespoon butter
+- Pour soaked bread and milk mixture into 8 x 8" greased pan

-- While the pudding is baking make the sauce; melt one stick of butter in a double boiler on low heat; remove from heat; set aside1 stick butter
+- While the bread pudding is baking make the sauce; melt one stick of butter in a double boiler on super low heat; Note: you do NOT want the butter to foam; once melted, remove from heat; set aside1 stick butter

 - In a bowl, combine sugar and egg1 cup sugar, 1 whole egg

-- Gradually add sugar/egg combination to melted butter (off heat), stirring constantly; return pan back to low heat; continue stirring; as sugar begins to dissolve, you can turn the heat up a little; when sugar is dissolved, remove pan from heat and set aside; allow to cool a little before the next step
+- Off heat, gradually add sugar/egg combination to melted butter, stirring constantly; return pan back to low heat; continue stirring; as sugar begins to dissolve, you can turn the heat up a little; when sugar is dissolved, remove pan from heat and set aside; allow to cool a little before the next step

 Notes